 The Amex Business Gold Card also comes with a sign-on bonus that can earn cardholders an additional 50,000 points after they spend $5,000 in eligible purchases within the first three months.

 Downsides of the American Express Business Gold Card

-Though some may find the “choose a category” to be a big perk, others may find they don’t spend enough in any one category, limiting their ability to really capitalize on the 3x points offer.
+Though some may find the “choose a category” to be a big perk, others may find they don’t spend enough in any two categories, limiting their ability to really capitalize on the 4x points offer.
 Additionally, some users might find that purchase eligibility within categories is a bit more restrictive than some of their competitors, like Chase Ink.

 Additionally, some card users find the points system to be complicated, making more straightforward or all-inclusive bonus structures more appealing.
 Other users may also find issues with the point transfer ratios, with Delta being the only U.S. airline that Amex transfers points on a 1:1 ratio.

 Finally, the Amex annual fee, though waived the first year, is higher than some of their major competitors, making it a sticking point for those who see no other major difference between the Amex and comparable cards.